-Young and mid-career professionals (scientists, consultants, decision makers) with a background in Water management or Environmental science.
+This course targets young and mid-career professionals (scientists, consultants, decision makers) with a background in water management or environmental science.

 The course will provide you with the background needed to design effective water quality monitoring networks of surface waters.